 You might think it’s from someone doing an industrial, manual labor type job.

-But it’s not, this comment is from an office worker.
+But it’s not, this comment is from someone working from home.

 The symptoms are quite extreme and have massive effects to that person’s life, but they are not uncommon, unfortunately.